Last updated October 30, 2016

 Another benefit is that all themes come with a little interface that make it easy to change colors and small details about your pages without getting into any code.

-However, where elegant themes lacks is in their overall flexibility.
-Although they have a great support network and forum, I’d suggest only using elegant themes if they offer a theme that is close to the final design you want.
+However, the other themes lack in overall flexibility.
+Although they have a great support network and forum, I’d only suggest using elegant themes if they offer a theme that is close to the final design you want.
 For instance, changing the sidebar width is possible, but not nearly as simple as it is to do on Genesis.

 If one of these themes looks close to the design you had in mind, I’d highly recommend them.
 They are quick to setup and integrate with your site.
 Then, if your needs change, you’re only out $69.